borodark/openai-qa-python/README.md

 ## Create clickhouse schema and load the data

 The file `addess_embeddings_descriptions.csv.gz` contains sample data with `embedings` vectors precomputed for an `address` field.
 The sample data must be loaded into clickhouse.
-The docker compose uses persistent volume to store clickhouse data and data survive the restarts of docker compose.
+The docker compose uses persistent volume to store clickhouse data and data survives the restarts of docker compose.

 ### Create the schema in clickhouse